EDUCATION

 WRITING & PRESENTING:

 I consider writing and presenting about dance to be vital ways to understand its impact.
 I’m particularly interested in the influence of jazz and American social dance ideas upon education and staged dance.
-My recent activities in these areas include the publishing of a new article in the journal Dance Education in Practice – Thinking on Our Feet: Improvisation for Individual and Community Expression in Jazz Class (Volume 5, Issue 4) – presenting at both the Texas Dance Improvisation Festival and the National Dance Education Organization’s second Jazz Special Topics Conference.
-Please connect with me for further details on accessing my other articles and proceedings.
+I have been published twice – It Don’t Mean a Thing If It Ain’t Got Musicality (Journal of Dance Education 2015) and Thinking on Our Feet: Improvisation for Individual and Community Expression in Jazz Class (Dance Education in Practice 2019) – and continue to present at conferences, including National Dance Education Organization gatherings, the Texas Dance Improvisation Festival, Danny Buraczeski’s Jazz Dance Teaching conferences and others.

 As writing has always been an important creative tool for me, I’ve also kept a private journal practice since 8th grade, and a personal blog since 2008 as a slightly more public place to process and ideate.